Our take on how to make the most of your big city trip

 Here are the things we loved most about it:

-• It’s one of the most culturally diverse cities on the planet.
-It’s home to over nine million people (the metro area has a population of greater than 13 million) and numerous nationalities and ethnicities, with a large immigrant population.
+• London is one of the most culturally diverse cities on the planet.
+It’s home to over nine million people and numerous nationalities and ethnicities.
 Over 300 languages are spoken here.
 We found it fascinating to listen to the dizzying array of languages being spoken around us on the trains and streets and in the cafes and museums.